Last Updated on March 2, 2021 by HVAC

 With the right pump you will find that your heating and cooling units run much more efficiently and you have less condensation overall.
 You may want to install your condensate pump yourself if you are comfortable with the task.

 This “little” pump isn’t really small, but it is a giant as far as a workhorse.
-And this is our number one pick and really the only pump brand you should need for most of your HVAC installations.
+This particular model is as basic as you can get.
+It doesn’t come with any tubing, and there is no safety switches or other bells and whistles.
+This is also our number two pick and really the only pump brand you should need for most of your HVAC installations.

 And save yourself some time and just grab the Little Giant CV-10 Check Valve as you should always be using one as a security measure should something go wrong with your pump.
 They’re super cheap and installing one is simple enough.